Symbiota/Symbiota-deprecated/trunk/plugins/slideshow/readme.txt

 //Enter amount of days between image refreshes of images
 $dayInterval = 7;

+//Enter amount of time (in milliseconds) between rotation of images
+$interval = 7000;

 //Enter checklist id, if you wish for images to be pulled from a checklist,
 //leave as 0 if you do not wish for images to come from a checklist
 //if you would like to use more than one checklist, separate their ids with a comma ex.
 "1,2,3,4"